Sao Paulo -> Salvador -> Brasilia -> Iguacu -> Rio de Janeiro

 Brasilia was built by urban planner Lucia Costa and chief architect Oscar Niemeyer, who designed most of the public buildings.
 The city’s shape, proposed by Lucia Costa, resembles an airplane or a bird.
 There are 2 axes: one along the fuselage of the plain and one along its wings.
 The first axis is called Eixo Monumental (Monumental Axis) – it is the central avenue of Brasilia where many important government buildings and monuments are located.
 When you do a sightseeing tour of the city you are basically moving around these avenue.
 The second axis is curved and it is a residential area of the city.

-When I first have seen those colorful pictures of Salvador I told to myself: “I have to visit this place!”
-When I went to read more about it on the internet I was like: “No way I am going there!
+When I first saw those colorful pictures of Salvador I told to myself: “I have to visit this place!”
+When I went to read more about it on the internet I was like: “No way, I am not going there!
 My life is still too precious to me!”
 If you google world’s most dangerous cities it would be somewhere in the top 20 (together with many more Brazilian cities and the rest of Latin America).
 But then I went on booking.com and checked hotels’ reviews.
-And I thought: If thousands of tourists from different countries go there and write positive comments, then it can’t be that bad after all? =)
+And I thought: If thousands of tourists from different countries go there and write positive comments, then it can’t be that bad after all, right? =)

-On the 25th of July we have landed in sunny Salvador!
-We took a taxi and went to our nice hotel in the historical center, in the district of Santo Antonio.
-The guy on the reception has welcomed us with memorable words about his hometown:
+On the 25th of July we landed in sunny Salvador!
+We took a taxi and went to our nice hotel in the historical city center, in the district of Santo Antonio.
+The guy at the reception welcomed us with memorable words about his hometown: